20 Most Recent

 Examine both bracelet sides and find the side where pin ends have a groove.

+Start with a tiny screwdriver and unscrew one of the screws.
 If it turns, but doesn't come out, that means you have a pins instead.

 For removing pins the best would be pin removing tool (approx.5GBP on ebay), but it's possible to do the job without it.